Euphorbia rhombifolia

 Photographer: Thabo Maphisa

-The plant grows in arid and semi-arid conditions in sandy flats and karoid scrub veld, often forming small colonies.
-It is for instance common on the western, coastal plains of Namaqualand and the Richtersveld, as well as in the Eastern Cape Karoo.
-E. rhombifolia is not considered to be threatened in its habitat early in the twenty first century.
+The habitat is arid and semi-arid sandy flats and karoid scrubveld, the plants often forming small colonies.
+The species is not considered threatened in habitat early in the twenty first century.

 When driving for long hours through the arid inland, pick the most likely, lonely little house in the distant Karoo veld to ask for a taste of the local mead brew.
-But wait until the police van has disappeared over the hill (Williamson, 2010; Shearing and Van Heerden, 2008; Van Wyk and Gericke, 2000; Gledhill, 1981; iNaturalist; http://redlist.sanbi.org).
+But wait until the police van has disappeared over the hill as conjuring alcoholic beverages out of anything without a licence interests them (Vlok and Schutte-Vlok, 2015; Williamson, 2010; Shearing and Van Heerden, 2008; Van Wyk and Gericke, 2000; Gledhill, 1981; iNaturalist; http://redlist.sanbi.org).